 Mercier had more difficulty with the $3,500,000 loan that he had been authorized by the legislature to negotiate in order to stabilize public finances.
 He met with a refusal on the market in New York, where Canadian government emissaries did not give him a good press.
 Through dependable people, he secretly set negotiations with the Crédit Lyonnais in motion, and in January 1888 he went to Paris to settle arrangements.
 He then moved on to Rome to discuss the Jesuit estates.

-Mercier was back in Montreal on 16 March 1888, and on 10 April he reported on his first year of government: construction of the Quebec and Lake St John Railway had been completed, commissions appointed to inquire into agriculture and into lunatic asylums, the Central Board of Health created, and an immigration office opened in Montreal.
-He seized the occasion to denounce imperial federation which would condemn the province “to compulsory taxation in blood and money and would drag [her] sons away to cast them into distant and bloody wars.”
+Mercier was back in Montreal on 16 March 1888, and on 10 April he reported on his first year of government: construction of the Quebec and Lake St John Railway had been completed, commissions appointed to inquire into agriculture and into insane asylums, the Central Board of Health created, and an immigration office opened in Montreal.
+He seized the occasion to denounce imperial federation that would condemn the province “to compulsory taxation in blood and money and would drag [her] sons away to cast them into distant and bloody wars.”
 Returning to Quebec, he shuffled his cabinet.
 He kept the Department of Agriculture and Colonization for himself and gave the curé Labelle, who would have the rank of assistant commissioner, the task of organizing it.
 By order-in-council on 9 May, he appointed the province’s first three factory inspectors, but it was only on 19 June that he instituted factory regulations, putting into effect an 1885 law on child labour and sanitary conditions in factories.

 The second session, which opened on 15 May 1888, was centred on economic development.
 Mercier’s government founded night schools for workers, continued subsidizing railways, and made a start on modernizing the road network to support the expansion of settlement and of the dairy industry.
-He secured passage of a new law on forests eliminating a lumbering reserve created in 1883, prohibited the granting of timber limits in inhabited areas, and made settlers life-tenants of their land with the right to cut and sell wood on payment of a fee to the state.
+He secured passage of a new law on forests that eliminated a lumbering reserve created in 1883, prohibited the granting of timber limits in inhabited areas, and made settlers life-tenants of their land with the right to cut and sell wood on payment of a fee to the state.
 He released funds allocated for preliminary studies on the proposed construction of the Quebec bridge.
 Late in June, arguing that the province of Quebec had “the rights and duties” of a motherland, he named Laurent-Olivier David* and Narcisse-Henri-Édouard Faucher de Saint-Maurice as delegates to the seventeenth convention of French Canadians held at Nashua, N.H.
 This session of the legislature bore the stamp of hard work, but also of good fortune and grandeur.
 There were two failures, however: the Bank of Montreal vetoed his plan to convert the debt, and the Legislative Council rejected a bill limiting to one-quarter of a workman’s salary the amount subject to garnishee by a creditor.

 The third session, which opened on 9 Jan.
 1889, continued with reforms already initiated.
 But Mercier postponed settling the administration of asylums, in which state control of medical care was at stake.
 And he had to put up with Macdonald’s slowness in fixing the northern boundary of Quebec: Mercier located it on the south bank of the Rivière Eastmain, but Macdonald preferred the 52nd parallel.